-Delphi and C++Builder in 11.1 enable by default a number of PE security flags for Windows applications, some of which were already available, but a bit hidden.
+Delphi and C++Builder 11.1 enable a number of PE security flags for Windows applications by default, some of which were previously available but a little hidden.

-Delphi has long had some support for ASLR and some of the other recommended Windows security flags.
-In the recent 11.1 release, Embarcadero made it easier to use those flags in both Delphi and C++Builder, by surfacing specific linker options, enabling them by default, and also building packages and applications that are part of RAD Studio with those flags enabled.
+ASLR and other recommended Windows security flags have long been supported by Delphi.
+In the recent 11.1 release, Embarcadero made it easier to use those flags in both Delphi and C++Builder by surfacing specific linker options, enabling them by default and also building packages and applications that are part of RAD Studio with those flags enabled.

 More on these Windows PE Flags

 Data Execution Prevention (DEP)

 Allows the system to mark one or more pages of memory as non-executable preventing code from running from these regions of memory, and making it harder to exploit buffer overruns.
 You can read more about it in the Microsoft documentation here.

 Randomly arranges the address space positions of key data areas of a process, including the base of the executable and the positions of the stack, heap, and libraries.
 Prevents exploitation of memory-corruption vulnerabilities.
 You can read more about ASLR on Wikipedia.

 Allows ASLR to use the entire 64-bit address space, as you can read here.

 Create Terminal Server aware (TSAWARE) applications.
 This is not related with security and covered by Microsoft here.

 RAD Studio Improved Support